U.S., Partners and International Organizations Collaborate at Civil-Military Coordination Center

-Soldiers assigned to U.S. Army Central and a representative of a Non-Government Organization (NGO) examine humanitarian aid routes in the Civil-Military Coordination Center (CMCC) on Nov.
-11, 2025, in Israel.
-The CMCC is designed to help facilitate the flow of humanitarian, logistical, and security assistance into Gaza and monitors the implementation of the ceasefire agreement and transition to civilian governance.
+U.S. Army Soldiers, and Non-Government Organization representatives (NGO’s) meet inside the Civil-Military Coordination Center (CMCC) on Nov.
+5, 2025, in Israel.
+The CMCC brings together representatives from partner nations, non-governmental organizations, international institutions, and private-sector stakeholders.
 (U.S. Army photo by Spc.
 Kathryn Skonning)

 |Date Taken: